Harrison-Li/Harrison-Li/README.md

 - **Queen Mary University of London**  *[2021.09-2025.06]* \
   BEng with Honours in Materials Science and Engineering\
-  First Class degree with Honours.
+  First Class degree with Honours (10%).